tbille/bille.dev/_posts/2023-09-18-how-i-limit-social-media.md

 ---
 layout: post
-title: How I use social media
+title: How I limit social media?
 description: |
   Describing how I managed to get rid of my addiction to social media without quitting it with incognito windows and virtual machines.
 ---